muff-in/muff-in.github.io/_posts/2025-04-29-pupkin-info-stealer-analysis.md

 # Introduction

 I recently came across a .NET-based info-stealer that caught my eye.
 Pupkin Stealer is surprisingly slick for how simple it is, avoiding fancy evasion tricks or heavy code masking.
 It just gets to work, running several tasks at once to grab sensitive data and send it off through Telegram.
-But a few big mistakes in the code, like botching binary file uploads, show it’s likely the work of someone new to the scene.
+But a few rookie mistakes in the code, show it’s likely the work of someone new to the scene.
 While it resembles Malware-as-a-Service (MaaS) due to its structured data theft, there's no clear evidence it’s offered as a service.
 It’s more a "try-hard" attempt at a functional stealer than a true MaaS product.

 When it’s running, Pupkin goes after: